 Where nature meets history in a most striking encounter

 The area’s multidimensional past is reflected in every corner: from the mythical founding of Argos Orestiko by Orestes and the Roman city of Diocletianopolis, to the modern town one can enjoy today with a simple stroll.
-Built on foundations laid over centuries, the city preserves its distinct identity through well-maintained neoclassical mansions and landmark neighborhoods such as Tsifliki, Varosi, the “Jewish Quarter”, and the Macheradika (Knife-makers’ Quarter), each narrating a different facet of its history and culture.
+Built on foundations laid over centuries, the city preserves its distinct identity through well-maintained neoclassical mansions and landmark neighbourhoods such as Tsifliki, Varosi, and Evraika (Jewish district), each narrating a different facet of its history and culture.
 Equally emblematic is the great annual commercial celebration with roots in the Ottoman period, the Argos Orestiko Trade Fair, among the oldest in Greece, mentioned even in Ottoman registers of 1568.

 Festivals, Traditions, and Local Cuisine